octobercms/docs/setup-deployment.md

 <a name="lighttpd-configuration"></a>
 ### Lighttpd Configuration

-If your webserver is running Lighttpd you can use the following configuration to run OctoberCMS.
+If your webserver is running Lighttpd you can use the following configuration to run October CMS.
 Open your site configuration file with your favorite editor.

 `nano /etc/lighttpd/conf-enabled/sites.conf`